 Matcha detoxifies your liver

 Our liver is a wonderful defender for keeping daily toxins at bay so keeping it thriving by consuming more naturally detoxifying foods is top priority!
 Green tea leaves contain high levels of chlorophyll that help the body naturally eliminate toxins from its tissues and organs.
 Antioxidants in matcha also moonlight as liver protectors and can help block the flu virus from sticking to your normal cells, which can stress your liver out.
-Sip on Blume’s Matcha Coconut Blend or Ceremonial Matcha to keep your immune system supported this cold and flu season.
+Sip on Blume’s Matcha Coconut Blend to keep your immune system supported this cold and flu season.

 Matcha can boost your metabolism